 When to Use Raw Honey vs. Herbal Teas

-Raw honey is perfect for quick, on-the-go relief.
+For me, raw honey is for when I need quick, easy relief.

 "Think of honey as a first line of defense for those over 1 year old.
 Honey is something that pretty much everyone can try.
 And it's been shown to work as well as some cough suppressant medications.
 It's a nice alternative."